itssadon/http-notification-system/README.md

 ### 1. Locally
 For when docker is not installed

+- Navigate to the root of the project
 - Install dependencies by running the below in shell from the root of the project

     `npm install`